-To the Members of Australian Synchrotron Holding Company Proprietary Limited
+To the Directors, Australian Synchrotron Holding Company Proprietary Limited

-The Auditor-General's independence is established by the Constitution Act 1975.
-The Auditor-General, an independent officer of parliament, is not subject to direction by any person about the way in which his powers and responsibilities are to be exercised.
+The Auditor-General's Independence is established by the Constitution Act 1975.
+The Auditor-General, an Independent officer of parliament, is not subject to direction by any person about the way in which his powers and responsibilities are to be exercised.

-Under the Audit Act 1994, the Auditor-General is the auditor of each public authority and for the purposes of conducting an audit has access to all documents and property, and may report to parliament any matters which the Auditor-General considers appropriate.
+Under the Audit Act 1994, the Auditor-General is the auditor of each public body and for the purposes of conducting an audit has access to all documents and property, and may report to parliament any matters which the Auditor-General considers appropriate.